Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Generalized Approximation

-If the $U_{mn}$ are approximated as Gaussian random variables then the quantity $S$ in (\ref{s370}) is zero, as can be concluded from the discussion below (\ref{s322}) and the definition (\ref{s375}).
-More generally, one readily can infer from (\ref{s370}) and $\sum_{m} \rho^0_{mm}(0)=1$ that
+If the $U_{m\nu}$ are approximated as Gaussian random variables then the quantity $S$ in (\ref{s370}) is zero, as can be concluded from the discussion below (\ref{s322}) .
+More generally, one can readily infer from (\ref{s370}) and $\sum_{\mu} \rho^0_{\mu\mu}(0)=1$ that

 where $\norm{A}$ denotes the operator norm of $A$ (largest eigenvalue in modulus).
-Taking into account (\ref{c3}) and (\ref{s322}), we can conclude from (\ref{s375}) that
+Taking into account (\ref{c3}) and (\ref{s322}), we can conclude from (\ref{s370}) that

-Estimating $u^2(n)$ from above by $u(n)\max_m u(m)$ and observing (\ref{x9}), it follows that $|Y|=(C+2) \max_m u(m)$, and with (\ref{x10}), (\ref{s380}) that
+Estimating $u^2(n)$ from above by $u(n)\max_m u(m)$ and observing $\sum_n u(n) = 1$, it follows that $|Y|=(C+2) \max_m u(m)$, and with (\ref{x10}), (\ref{s380}) that

-Recalling the discussion of $C$ above (\ref{c3}) and that $s$ is a small parameter (see (\ref{x10a})), we can conclude that $S$ remains negligibly small in (\ref{s330}) even if the $U_{mn}$ are not Gaussian distributed.
+Recalling the discussion of $C$ above (\ref{c3}) and that $s$ is a small parameter (see (\ref{eq:SmallParam})), we can conclude that $S$ remains negligibly small in (\ref{s330}) even if the $U_{m\nu}$ are not Gaussian distributed.

 Altogether, we thus arrive at the general approximation